BrentLeeSF/imagedisplay/README.md

 5. Search more images and try another dictionary text file and search more images.<br />
 6. To clear the dictionary, refresh the page.<br />
 7. Make your own text file dictionaries!
 Remember to refresh the page to clear the old dictionaries.<br />
-I set this up so my algorithm will break up text either by new line or space.<br />
+I set this up so it will break up text either by new line or space.<br />
 So a text file with: apple pear grape orange cherry<br />
 Will be the same as:<br />
 apple<br />